 There are other Shotokan and JKA-related or affiliated schools in California's Bay Area.
 The JKA of San Francisco makes no claim to superior standing, but operates as a direct affiliate of both JKA SKDI and the JKA World Federation.

-Here is a more information about Sensei Mori's journey and his work for Karate in the US:
+For more about Sensei Mori's journey and his work: